 - Chapter and verse numbers separated by a colon

-The first time you include an in-text citation, include the version of the Bible.
+The first time you include an in-text citation, include the version of the Bible being referenced.
 For example: New Living Translation.

 In your first in-text citation, include the version, either using the full name or accepted abbreviations in brackets within the parentheses for author-date style.
-In notes-biblio style, simply include the version within parentheses.
+When you cite the Bible in notes-biblio style, simply include the version within parentheses.